Moving and Can't Take Your Yorkie?

 Can I keep my Yorkie if I find pet-friendly accommodation later?

-SAYR's focus is on finding a permanent, safe home.
+SAYR's focus is on planning a safe, suitable next step.
 If your situation might be temporary, discuss this openly — the team may suggest alternatives like temporary foster care if available.

 What if my Yorkie is older or has health issues?

 Senior Yorkies and dogs with medical needs are assessed carefully.
-Be honest about health and age in the form — this helps the team find an appropriate foster home and plan for any veterinary needs.
+Be honest about health and age in the form — this helps the team review available options for the individual case and plan for any veterinary needs.

 Do not wait until the last few days